lightning/bolts/02-peer-protocol.md

 The sender of `closing_complete` (aka. "the closer"):
   - MUST set `fee_satoshis` to a fee less than or equal to its outstanding balance, rounded down to whole satoshis.
   - MUST set `fee_satoshis` so that at least one output is not dust.
-  - MUST set `sequence` to a value other than 0xFFFFFFFF.
   - MUST use the last send and received `shutdown` `scriptpubkey` to generate the closing transaction specified in [BOLT #3](03-transactions.md#closing-transaction).
   - If it sets `signature` fields, MUST set them as valid signature using its `funding_pubkey` of:
     - `closer_no_closee`: closing transaction with only the local ("closer") output.